Chicago Theological Seminary: Statistics

 Years

-1941-.. (age 84)
+1941-.. (age 85)

 Occupations

-human rights activistpastorpoliticiancivil rights advocatefounder
+religious leaderhuman rights defenderpastorcivil rights advocatefounder

 Biography

-Jesse Louis Jackson is an American civil rights activist, politician, and ordained Baptist minister.
-Beginning as a young protégé of Martin Luther King Jr. during the civil rights movement, Jackson maintained his status as a prominent civil rights leader throughout his political and theological career for over seven decades.
-He served from 1991 to 1997 as a shadow delegate and senator for the District of Columbia.
-Jackson is the father of former U.S. Representative Jesse Jackson Jr. and current U.S. Representative Jonathan Jackson.
+Jesse Louis Jackson was an American civil rights activist, politician, and ordained Baptist minister.
+A protégé of Martin Luther King Jr. and James Bevel during the civil rights movement, he became one of the most prominent civil rights leaders of the late 20th and early 21st centuries.
+From 1991 to 1997, he served as a shadow delegate and shadow senator for the District of Columbia.

 2. Jesse Jackson Jr